Table of Contents

 Referred to as ‘soft skills’ or ‘people skills,’ interpersonal skills demonstrate a professional’s business and cultural fit – beyond their technical expertise.

-Interpersonal skills can be belong in one of two groups: verbal and non-verbal skills.
+Interpersonal skills can belong to one of two groups: verbal and non-verbal skills.

 - Verbal interpersonal skills include anything from effective communication to proficient speaking, listening, and negotiating.
 They also include the ability to ask questions, find answers, share knowledge, and come up with solutions.